DoctorDalek1963/lintrans/README.md

 ## Usage

 Currently, this project is not feature complete.
-Don't use it yet.
-When this project is ready to be released and used by the public, it will have releases available in this repo's [releases](https://github.com/DoctorDalek1963/lintrans/releases) page.
+You can download it from the [releases page](https://github.com/DoctorDalek1963/lintrans/releases/latest) or run the package directly by installing it in a virtual environment with `pip install -e .` and then running `python -m lintrans`.
+Just downloading it is much easier if you don't use Python.

+There will eventually be a tutorial on [my GitHub pages site](https://doctordalek1963.github.io/lintrans/tutorial), but this unfortunately doesn't exist yet.

 ---